AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

       - The data asset cannot be registered in VSCode?? @20240303 I can only create data asset outside VSCode.
    - In the capsule `collect_and_upload_restuls`, manually attach the data asset just created, and press `Reproducible Run`.
       - I have adapted `collect_and_upload_restuls` so that it can also accept data that are not in /1, /2, ... like those from the pipeline run.
+6. To restore the pipeline, follow above "Pipeline-ready checklist"

 ## What's next
 We will likely be refactoring the pipeline after we figure out the AIND behavior metadata schema, but the core ideas and data analysis code developed here will remain.
 Stay tuned.